“Project closeout is my favorite phase of construction,” said nobody, at any point, in the history of mankind.

 and a space where documents are neatly and descriptively stored.

-Assembly of the turnover package
+Assembly of the handover package

-It’s that neat and descriptive storage that will provide the launchpad for the project manager’s next project closeout peak to climb: assembly.
+It’s that neat and descriptive storage that will provide the launchpad for the Project Manager’s next project closeout peak to climb: assembly.

-Assembly of the handover document takes time and a little bit of graphic design savvy.
+Assembly of the handover package takes time and a little bit of graphic design savvy.
 The project manager has documents of all shapes and sizes that must be categorized and edited together coherently and aesthetically.
 File sizes must be adjusted individually so that the package as a whole isn’t too bulky—in the physical and digital sense.
 It’s not uncommon for digital handover packages to be multiple gigabytes large, and for printed handover packages to be a dozen or so 3-ring binders tall.

 Presentation to the client